 3.1 Formulation of INS/DVL Fusion

 The INS equations of motion are nonlinear.
 Thus, when it is fused with DVL, a nonlinear filter is required.
 In most cases, an error state Extended Kalman Filter (EKF) implementation is used with δx∈R12 [37-38].
-The error state vector consists of the velocity error vector δvn expressed in the navigation frame, misalignment errors εn, accelerometer bias residuals ba and gyro bias residuals, bg, expressed in the body frame, such that
+The error state vector consists of the velocity error vector δvn expressed in the navigation frame, and misalignment errors εn, accelerometer bias residuals ba and gyro bias residuals, bg expressed in the body frame, such that:

 δx=δvnεnbabgT (1)